PlaidCloud/website/content/en/docs/tutorials/security/seccomp.md

 release versions, for example when comparing those from CRI-O and containerd.

 {{< note >}}
-Enabling the feature will neither change the Kubernetes `securityContext.seccompProfile` API field nor add the deprecated annotations of the workload.
+Enabling the feature will neither change the PlaidCloud `securityContext.seccompProfile` API field nor add the deprecated annotations of the workload.
 This provides users the possibility to rollback anytime without actually changing the workload configuration.
-Tools like [`crictl inspect`](https://github.com/kubernetes-sigs/cri-tools) can be used to verify which seccomp profile is being used by a container.
+Tools like [`crictl inspect`](https://github.com/PlaidCloud-sigs/cri-tools) can be used to verify which seccomp profile is being used by a container.
 {{< /note >}}